abe-winter/task-inbox/operations.md

 flask fab create-admin
 ```

 Once you have an admin user, you can use the flask-appbuilder web interface to make more users.
+(FYI all users have to be admins for now because I don't know how to use FAB roles).

 ## Task schema